Dental Implants – Arlington, TX

 What Are Dental Implants?

-Animated X ray of a person with a dental implant in Arlington
+Animated X ray of a person with a dental implant

 Dental implants are artificial tooth roots made of biocompatible materials, such as titanium or zirconia, that are surgically placed into the jawbone to support a replacement tooth, bridge, or denture.
 They offer a permanent and stable solution for missing teeth, improving oral health and overall quality of life.
 Dental implants are custom-made to match the color, shape, and size of natural teeth, providing a natural-looking and functional result.
 They also stimulate the jawbone, preventing bone loss and preserving facial structure.
 With proper care and maintenance, dental implants can last for many years.